The workplace is going through big changes. Generation Z now makes up more than 27% of the global workforce and is changing how work looks and feels.

 - Results-focused environment

-Workplace system changes require substantial investment.
-However, companies making these changes see 42% higher productivity in their Gen Z workforce [12].
+However, by making these changes, companies are seeing a 42% higher productivity in their Gen Z workforce [12].

-Diversity and inclusion are the life-blood values for Generation Z. 99% of Gen Z professionals say workplace DEI matters in their career decisions [13].
-Their unprecedented focus on inclusive workplaces changes organizational structures in industries of all types.
+99% of Gen Z professionals say workplace DEI matters in their career decisions [13].
+Their unprecedented focus on inclusive workplaces has already begun changing the organizational structures in all types of industries.

 - Neurodiversity support and resources